Interested in Using Essential Oils on Your Animals?

 You will find there are many essential oil products are on the market today.
 It’s hard to narrow down and decide which way to go.
 Below I have listed a few companies that I like and use. doTerra and Young Living are similar to a COSTCO.
 You can order become a member for an annual fee and receive 25-35% discounts off all purchases as well as have access to your own website for purchase.
 Usually this is done with a sponsor, such as doTerra’s Wellness Advocate, who receives a small commission at no cost to you.

-I am a Wellness Advocate for doTerra, and buy most of my oils through them, as well as sell them to clients directly.
+I am a Wellness Advocate for doTerra, and buy many of my oils through them, as well as sell them to clients directly.
 BUT at this time doTerra does not sell hydrosols and I don’t believe in limiting my options.
 So here are a few companies with good reputations and availability.
 Take a look around and see which you prefer.

 - doTerra (My Wellness ID is 3184569)